Punchline (band): 2009: more line-up changes and Night Lights

 On September 12, 2009, during a hometown show in Pittsburgh on the AbsolutePunk.net Next Favorite Band Tour, Punchline asked the temporary drummer Pat Dee, formerly of the band Victory Lane, to become a permanent member.
 Punchline announced the departure of Belan later that week.
 Menotiades returned to replace Belan for the fall 2009 US tour and later rejoined the band.
 On December 1, 2009, Punchine released a digital collection of unreleased songs called Night Lights.

 2010–2011: Delightfully Pleased

-Beginning in May, Punchline went to Ohio to record with Jamie Woolford at Innovation Studios.
-Somewhere around this time, the former drummer, Dee, was let go from the band.
-Cory Muro, of Paul Menotiades' other band The Composure, also a Pittsburgh, PA band, is Pat's replacement.
+Beginning in May, Punchline recorded with Jamie Woolford at Innovation Studios in Steubenville, Ohio south of Youngstown.
+Somewhere around this time, Pat Dee was let go from the band.
+Drummer Cory Muro, of Paul Menotiades' other band The Composure, was brought into the band as a full-time member.

 A couple of weeks after their recording sessions were completed, Punchline released a song for fans of the television series Lost, a single rough mix track entitled "Roller Coaster Smoke".
 The track was released on the day of the Lost series finale.
 The official music video was released on July 23, 2010.
-It was directed by the Pittsburgh filmmaker and comedian Joe DeWitt.
+It was directed by Joe DeWitt, a Pittsburgh filmmaker and comedian.

 On June 24, Punchline revealed that the new album would be called Delightfully Pleased and it would be released on August 10, by Modern Short Stories and TDR Records.
 The artwork was also released and the first song, "21 Forever", was released on their newly relaunched web site, PunchKids.com, on July 18.
 According to the band, this was their best album yet.